Rescue Mode¶

 Additional Packages for Alpine Linux¶

-The Alpine Linux image used for Rescue Mode may be missing packages that are required for special operations.
+The Alpine Linux image used for Rescue Mode might be missing packages required for special operations.
 For example, to run fsck

 you need to install the e2fsprogs